sevenian3/ChromaStarPy/README.txt

 #Custom filename, #Default plot, #Spectrum synthesis mode

-        Includes two string variables, project, and runVers, that the user can use to create distinct file names to distinguish model runs that woudl otherwise have indistinct names (see "Outputs" section).
+        Includes two string variables, project, and runVers, that the user can set to create distinct file names to distinguish model runs that would otherwise have indistinct names (see "Outputs" section).
 Includes a string variable, makePlot, that determines which of six build-in plotting routines will be executed for the default graphical display.
 If specSynMode = True, ChromaStarPy will adopt the atmospheric structure in input module Restart.py and only perform one structure iteration before computing the synthetic